-- 1. "Planning" refers to the City of Kingston Planning ADMINISTRATOR (the Planning Director or his/her designee). - This diagram is illustrative in nature; the development review process may vary.
+- 1. "Planning" refers to the City of Kingston Planning ADMINISTRATOR (the Planning Director or their designee). - 2.
+This diagram is illustrative in nature; the development review process may vary.
 All necessary steps will be confirmed with each applicant based on the details of each specific proposal.

-- (d) A MINOR SITE PLAN also qualifies as a Type II action.
-See Sec 405.26.G for SEQRA review. - 2.
-MINOR SITE PLAN Administrative Review and Approval Process. - (a) A MINOR SITE PLAN application shall follow Sec 405.26.F with the following exceptions: - (i) The presubmission process shall be handled by the PLANNING ADMINISTRATOR. - (ii) Any requested waivers shall be within the Minor Site Plan Review Board's purview as defined in Sec 405.26.E. - (iii) Once a complete application is reviewed by the PLANNING ADMINISTRATOR as well as other appropriate City Officials, a recommendation shall be provided to the Minor Site Plan Review Board. - (iv) The Minor Site Plan Review Board shall review MINOR SITE PLAN applications with associated recommendations, and approve, approve with conditions or deny applications administratively. - 3.
+- 2. MINOR SITE PLAN Administrative Review and Approval Process. - (a) A MINOR SITE PLAN application shall follow Sec 405.26.E with the following exceptions: - (i) The presubmission process shall be handled by the PLANNING ADMINISTRATOR. - (ii) Any requested waivers shall be within the PLANNING ADMINISTRATOR'S purview as defined in Sec 405.26.F. - (iii) Once a complete application is reviewed by the PLANNING ADMINISTRATOR as well as other appropriate City Officials, a determination shall be made by the PLANNING ADMINISTRATOR. - (iv) The PLANNING ADMINISTRATOR shall review MINOR SITE PLAN applications with associated recommendations, and approve, approve with conditions or deny applications administratively. - 3.
 MINOR SITE PLAN Additional Requirements & Review - (a) Development of land and structures within a Historic District shall follow Sec 405.26.L. - (b) Development of land and structures within the Flood Hazard Overlay District shall follow Article 9, Sec 405.27.